 FY 2018-2019 BUDGET

 Arkansas enacts budgets on a two-year cycle, beginning July 1 of each odd-numbered year.
 Arkansas’ new Biennial Budget will take effect on July 1, 2017 and is valid through June 30, 2019.
-The proposed FY 2018-2019 is currently awaiting the Governor’s signature.
-To view the most recent FY 2018-2019 Budget proposal, click here.
+To view Arkansas’ Department of Health 2018-2019 Budget, visit page 79.

 - None identified.